publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch7/m__us_usc_t22_s262m–7.md

     The Secretary of the Treasury shall—

-        (1) ensure that an environmental impact assessment or comprehensive summary of such assessment described in subsection (a) of this section accompanies loan proposals through the agency review process; and
+        (1) ensure that an environmental impact assessment or comprehensive summary of such assessment described in subsection (a) accompanies loan proposals through the agency review process; and

         (2) take into consideration recommendations from all other interested Federal agencies and interested members of the public.